API stability

 Versioning.
 Patch releases (0.x.Y) never intentionally change public behavior: fixes, docs, performance.
 Minor releases (0.X.0) may change or remove public API, always with a changelog entry stating what changed and why; where feasible, a deprecated name keeps working for one minor release with a DeprecationWarning before removal.
 Numerical outputs may shift within documented tolerances when an underlying method is corrected — a correction is a change, and the changelog says so (see, for example, the null_deviance_ and IRLS notes in the ratingmodels changelog).

 Cross-package floors.
-Sibling dependencies use compatible-release pins (actuarialpy~=0.40.0 style): a package release is tested against the sibling minor it names.
-The dependency direction is deliberately thin — ratingmodels requires actuarialpy; everything else cooperates through small duck-typed protocols (sf + mean_excess) rather than imports.
+Sibling dependencies declare explicit version ranges in each package’s pyproject.toml — a floor always, and an upper cap where the downstream package is exposed to sibling API movement.
+The dependency direction is deliberately thin and one-way — experiencestudies, projectionmodels, ratingmodels, and reservingmodels each require actuarialpy; everything else cooperates through small duck-typed protocols (sf + mean_excess) rather than imports.

 What 1.0 will mean.
 Freezing the public surface listed above, with removals thereafter only via a full deprecation cycle.
 The gate is not feature count; it is a release or two of the current surface in the wild without design regrets.